Underrated Marvel Comics: See Timely Results

 • A four-issue mini-series has the Powers come into more responsibilities, sometimes without superpowers.

-• When the main Marvel Universe isn’t the most approachable, the Power Pack by Marc Sumerak gives new audiences something to invest in.
-All of the classic childhood wonder mixed with modern storytelling
+• When the main Marvel Universe isn’t the most approachable, the Power Pack by Marc Sumerak offers a new entry point.
+All of the classic childhood wonder mixed with modern storytelling thanks to Gurihiru’s art.

 • Powers That Be is the long-awaited return of the main Power Pack.
 All without sacrificing imagination in serious background threats.